Bioconservatism: Asymmetrical relationships

 Habermas suggested that genetic human enhancements would create asymmetric relationships that endanger democracy, which is premised on the idea of moral equality.
 He claims that regardless of the scope of the modifications, the very knowledge of enhancement obstructs symmetrical relationships between parents and their children.
 The child's genome was interfered with nonconsensually, making predecessors responsible for the traits in question.
-Unlike for thinkers like Fukuyama, Habermas' point is not that these traits might produce different ‘types of humans’.
+Unlike for thinkers like Fukuyama, Habermas' point is not that these traits might produce different 'types of humans'.
 Rather, he placed the emphasis on how others are responsible in choosing these traits.
 This is the fundamental difference between natural traits and human enhancement, and it is what bears decisive weight for Habermas: the child's autonomy as self-determination is violated.
 However, Habermas does acknowledge that, for example, making one's son very tall in the hope that they will become a basketball player does not automatically determine that he will choose this path.

 However, although the opportunity can be turned down, this does not make it any less of a violation from being forced into an irreversible situation.
 Genetic modification has two large-scale consequences.
-Firstly, no action the child undertakes can be ascribed to her own negotiation with the natural lottery, since a ‘third party’ has negotiated on the child's behalf.
+Firstly, no action the child undertakes can be ascribed to her own negotiation with the natural lottery, since a 'third party' has negotiated on the child's behalf.
 This imperils the sense of responsibility for one's own life that comes along with freedom.
-As such, individuals’ self-understanding as ethical beings is endangered, opening the door to ethical nihilism.
+As such, individuals' self-understanding as ethical beings is endangered, opening the door to ethical nihilism.
 This is so because the genetic modification creates a type of dependence in which one of the parts does not even have the hypothetical possibility of changing social places with the other.
 Secondly, it becomes impossible to collectively and democratically establish moral rules through communication, since a condition for their establishment is the possibility to question assertions.
 Genetically modified individuals, however, never realise if their very questioning might have been informed by enhancement, nor can they question it.
-That being said, Habermas acknowledges that our societies are full of asymmetric relationships, such as oppression of minorities or exploitation.
+That being said, Habermas acknowledges that societies are full of asymmetric relationships, such as oppression of minorities or exploitation.
 However, these conditions could be different.
 On the contrary, genetic modification cannot be reverted once it is performed.